Ted Haggard

-Ted Arthur Haggard (/ˈhægərd/; born June 27, 1956) is an American former Methodist pastor.
+Ted Arthur Haggard (/ˈhægərd/; born June 27, 1956) is an American evangelical pastor.
 Haggard is the founder and former pastor of New Life Church in Colorado Springs, Colorado, and is a founder of the Association of Life-Giving Churches.
 He served as president of the National Association of Evangelicals (NAE) from 2003 until November 2006.

 Haggard made national headlines in November 2006 when a male prostitute and masseur, Mike Jones, alleged that Haggard, who had spoken against the legalization of same-sex marriage, had paid him for sex for three years and had bought and used crystal methamphetamine.
 Haggard resigned his post at New Life Church and his other leadership roles shortly after the allegations became public.
 Later, Haggard admitted to drug use, some sexual activity with Jones, and an inappropriate relationship with a young man who attended New Life Church.

-In 2010, Haggard and his wife, Gayle, founded Saint James Church (Free Methodist Church) in Colorado Springs.
+In 2010, Haggard and his wife, Gayle, founded Saint James Church (non-denominational) in Colorado Springs.